Author: Vanessa Ngan, Staff Writer, 2004.

 For two to three weeks prior to dermabrasion, tretinoin cream may be prescribed to apply each night to the area to be treated.
 Tretinoin appears to decrease the time for reepithelialization (new skin growth).

-Dermabrasion may require admission to hospital or it may be done as an outpatient procedure in a doctor's surgery.
-The procedure begins with thoroughly cleaning the area to be ‘sanded’ with antiseptic cleansing agent.
+Dermabrasion may require admission to a hospital or it may be done as an outpatient procedure in a doctor's surgery.
+The procedure begins with thoroughly cleaning the area to be ‘sanded’ with an antiseptic cleansing agent.
 A numbing spray may be applied to freeze and firm the surface that is being treated.
 The doctor will then carefully manoeuvre the dermabrasion tool over the area to carefully remove layers of skin until he/she reaches the desired level that will make the scar or wrinkle less visible, aiming to avoid more scarring.

-For small areas the procedure should only take a few minutes.
+For small areas, the procedure should only take a few minutes.
 For larger areas, the procedure can take 1-2 hours to perform.

-Following the procedure the treated skin will be red, swollen and tender.
+Following the procedure, the treated skin will be red, swollen and tender.
 A compress or special dressing is usually applied to reduce any tingling, burning or stinging sensation and to speed up healing.
 Instructions will be given on caring for the wound until new skin starts to grow; this usually takes 7-10 days.
 The face may itch as the new skin grows and may be slightly swollen, sensitive, and bright pink for several weeks after dermabrasion.